elusivecodes/FrostCore/README.md

 Constrain each element to a container element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `container` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.constrain(nodes, container);
 ```

-Get the distance of an element to an X,Y position in the window (optionally offset).
+Get the distance of the first element to an X,Y position.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `x` is a distance (in pixels) along the X axis.
+- `y` is a distance (in pixels) along the Y axis.
+- `offset` is a boolean indicating whether the co-ordinates should be offset from the top left of the document, and will default to false.

 ```
 const dist = core.distTo(nodes, x, y, offset);